All you need to know about ethical investments

 An ethical ISA portfolio can be managed in different ways depending how hands-on you want to be with your investment.

-If you want full control, you can choose to manage the portfolio yourself, selecting the individual investments.
+All your call.
+If you want full control, you can choose to manage the portfolio yourself, selecting the individual investments

-Alternatively, a fund manager can make decisions on your behalf, taking into account your ethical preferences including your attitude to risk.
+Trust the expert.
+A fund manager can make decisions on your behalf, taking into account your ethical preferences including your attitude to risk

-A third option is to use a robo adviser.
-This is where you use an online platform with advice and fund-picking based on mathematical rules or algorithms.
+Use a robo adviser.
+This is where you use an online platform with advice and fund-picking based on mathematical rules or algorithms

 What are the pros and cons of green investing?